COS301-SE-2023/Avalanche/readme.md

 <details><summary>Inge Odendaal - u21689432</summary><br>
 <img align="right" src="https://github.com/michaelrosstarr.png" width=150>
 <p>
 Hey there!
 I'm Inge, a bit of a data enthusiast, you could say.
 You see, I have this not-so-secret love affair with databases and data science.
 It's a bit like a romantic movie, only instead of chocolates and roses, I get excited about Computer Science, Statistics, and Mathematics.
 Wild, I know!
-These tools are my trusty sidekicks, always ready to take on a problem-solving adventure.
-I guess you could say we're like the Scooby-Doo gang, but instead of unmasking villains, we decode complex data mysteries.

 I'm also a bit of a people person.
 I once played the role of a project manager for the COS301 Mini-Project, where I was the ringleader for a group of 13 developers.
 Imagine that, 13 developers and 1 project manager walk into a bar... but, wait, don’t worry, we didn't break anything.
 We just wrote some code, solved a few problems, and maybe played a game of pool or two!